hwayne/learntla-v2/docs/topics/aux-vars.rst

 ---------------------

 We already saw one of these in our ``reader_writer`` spec.
 We never let any process write to a queue forever; we always had them write at most N messages.
 This is because, if they could write forever, we'd have an unbound state space!

+.. prophecy variables, reduce nondeterminism

+  Example call will fail

+  Very rare, mostly used for refinements if aux_proph_will_receipt then

 Usage Notes
 ===============